Kalia2538/ComputerGaming2025/README.md

 * We did not test the colliders (outside of the scope of the assigned chapters)

 ### Project Part 3: Visual Effects (Ch 11, 12, & 13)
-* Simulation of liquid/fluid effects for pouring coffee
-* Steam and smoke effects when brewing coffee
+~~* Simulation of liquid/fluid effects for pouring coffee~~ ~~* Steam and smoke effects when brewing coffee~~
-* Apply shados and lighting to cafe and kitchen scenes
+~~* Apply shadows and lighting to cafe and kitchen scenes~~
 * Use light probes for accurate lighting in cafe and kitchen scenes
 * Use high dynamic range (HDR) to cafe and kitchen scenes
-* Scene transition and realistic lighting changes when transitioning between scenes
+* ~~Scene transition~~ and realistic lighting changes when transitioning between scenes

+### Additions
+* Player movement has been improved, using arrow keys
+* The player can take the customer’s order by clicking UI buttons, and write down the order on a “notepad” UI input element

+### Justifications
+* We did not use light probes for lighting, because point lighting was sufficient for making the cafe well-lit
+* We did not use HDR, because standard lighting and shading techniques were sufficient for the visual style of our game
+* We have some scene transition (from cafe to kitchen), but we did not use lighting changes for transitions because it is outside the scope of the covered chapters

 ## Development